zzaimeche/saltwikiclone/Workflow.md

 Check list accepting an SR:

 1. Verify if patch has been accepted and committed to the https://github.com/openSUSE/salt corresponding branch.
+2. Verify if patch contains a test (any).
-2. Verify if any changes to non-upstream code are correct.
+3. Verify if any changes to non-upstream code are correct.
 They are not tracked by Git!
-3. Verify if there was enough time for verification by others.
+4. Verify if there was enough time for verification by others.

 **IMPORTANT: If any of this fails — do not accept the SR!!**